Rohit1999-dev/React_todoApp/README.md

 ## Available Scripts

-In the project install the packages
+In the project install the packages first before we go for run the server

 ### `npm install`